stephen-lakes/is-prime/README.md

 # is-prime
-This program checks if a given number is prime or not.
+This program contains a function "is_prime" that check if a given number is prime or not.
 It returns True if its a prime and False when the number is not a prime number.